 Yellow discharge during pregnancy: third trimester

-Now, third-trimester yellow discharge can be a slightly different story.
+Now, yellow discharge in the third trimester can be a slightly different story.

-While there’s still a risk of infection, and yellow discharge during pregnancy can also be a sign of infection, it could also be a sign that baby’s ready to make their appearance.
+While there’s still a risk of infection, yellow discharge later in your pregnancy could also be a sign that baby’s ready to make their appearance.

 So if you’re 36 weeks pregnant and see yellow discharge, make sure your hospital bag is packed, because baby might just be ready to say hello!

 If you see yellow discharge at 38 weeks pregnant or later in your third trimester, it might not actually be discharge.

 It might be your waters breaking — particularly if it’s very watery or pale yellow discharge during pregnancy — or even a bit of pee (nothing to be embarrassed about, mama, it happens to the best of us!).

 If it’s thicker discharge and pale yellow, it could be your mucus plug passing, which can be another sign of impending labor.